piit79/lumberjack-pro-keyboard/guide.md

 ### Insert switches

-Insert the switches into the PCB and solder the pins of each switch.
+Insert the switches into the hotswap sockets in the PCB.

-If you are using a plate, insert the switches into the plate first and then insert into the PCB.
+If you are using a plate, insert the switches through the plate.

-Ensure that the switch is fully inserted and sitting flush with the PCB before soldering.

-Note also that the switch at the 'Q' position is upsidedown so that the switch pins do not interfere with the case standoffs.
+Note also that the switch at the 'Q' position is upside down so that the switch pins do not interfere with the case standoff.
+So are switches in the Esc/Grave and 1 positions to avoid interference with the USB-C socket.

 ## Component cover